Is raw food good for dogs? It's a complex question, with a very simple answer.

 - Kibble often includes a lot of plant based protein rather than meat protein and this is not as beneficial for your dog as it’s tummy isn’t naturally designed to process it.

-- Kibble can contain up to 45% carbohydrates, which dogs have no nutritional need for and is just ‘filler’ without any true nutritional benefit.
+- Even high protein Kibble can contain up to 45% carbohydrates, which dogs have no nutritional need for and is just ‘filler’ without any true nutritional benefit.

 - Kibble manufacturers often have to add synthetic vitamins and minerals to counteract the natural nutrients lost through high temperature processing.
 These are hard for your dog to digest and are at the end of the day, simply chemical additives and as we’ve noted above, kibble lacks essential enzymes that your dog needs for a healthy gut and immune system.

 So, is raw food good for dogs?
 Hopefully, we've expelled any misconceptions and have you well on the way to making the right choice for your dog.
 Raw feeding is not only better for your dog’s digestive and immune system, it’s also makes a visible difference: clean teeth, bright eyes, healthy skin and a shiny coat.
-Check out our info and advice section for more useful articles on the benefits of a raw diet.
+Check out our info and advice section for more useful articles on the benefits of a raw diet plus tips on transitioning to a raw diet.